isabella232/sign-integrations.en/help/workday/install.md

 ### Define the authenticating user {#define-the-authenticating-user}

-To promote the new user in the [!DNT Workday] group:
+To promote the new user in the [!DNL Workday] group:

 1. Navigate to the [!UICONTROL Users] page (if not already there).
-2. Double-click the user in the [!DNT Workday] group.
+2. Double-click the user in the [!DNL Workday] group.

     This opens an [!UICONTROL Edit] page for the user permissions.